HillaryDanan/abstraction-intelligence/README.md

 - Downstream deficits (e.g., amnesia, dysexecutive syndrome) should occur with intact momentary abstraction
 - Systems with genuine abstraction should show compositional generalization; systems with sophisticated compression should not

+**Abstraction vs. Prediction**

+- Abstraction deficits should impair prediction more than prediction deficits impair abstraction
+- Compositional generalization should be dissociable from prediction accuracy (systems can predict well without composing well)
+- Abstract representation should emerge in systems not trained for prediction (via clustering, compression, analogy)
+- Abstraction stage should constrain prediction sophistication — no system should make predictions requiring stage N representations without stage N abstraction capacity

+**Compositionality Metrics**

+- Compositional Generalization Rate (CGR), Systematicity Index (SI), Transfer Efficiency Ratio (TER), Compositional Depth (CD), and Reuse Frequency (RF) should correlate with each other and predict downstream intelligence-relevant outcomes
+- Aggregate Compositionality Score should predict generalization, transfer, and abstraction stage better than simple compression metrics (reconstruction error, encoding length)

+**Architectural Conditions**

+- Neural networks with explicit factorization pressure (β-VAE, sparse penalties) should show higher compositional generalization than standard autoencoders
+- Training on compositionally structured data should improve compositional generalization more than equivalent unstructured data
+- Architectures with compositional bottlenecks (neural module networks, structured attention) should show higher systematicity than fully distributed architectures
+- Multi-task training should improve transfer efficiency more than single-task training when tasks share compositional structure
+- Adding explicit compositional bottlenecks to LLMs should improve systematicity even at equivalent scale

 **Developmental Spectrum**

 - Stage progression should be sequential: no system should exhibit capacity at stage N without capacity at stage N-1